CST BLOG: Lab Expectations

 For nuclear envelope markers, there was a clear winner.
 Lamin A/C (4C11) Mouse mAb #4777 worked in all species and most protocols and gave a clear, bright signal which was slightly diminished with methanol fixation.

-Above we have discussed some of the best performers for each subcellular localization.
+Above we have discussed some of the best CST antibodies for each subcellular localization, depending on the protocol to be used in your experiment.

 21-EMG-75937 Figure 2321-EMG-75937 Figure 24